Azure/relational-infrastructure/README.md

   "Peerings" ||--|| "External Networks" : "peered to"
 ```

+> [!NOTE]
-> In the sections below, the 🔑 icon represents a "foreign key" property that references another table/map variable.
+> In the sections below:
+> * 🔑 indicates a "primary key"; typically the "one" side of a one-to-many relationship
+> * 🔗 indicates a "foreign key"; typically the "many" side of a one-to-many relationship

 ### Locations